10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 Saqqara is more than just pyramids, it’s full of hidden tombs, many of which are open to visitors.
 We explored some of these tombs and were amazed by the incredibly well-preserved hieroglyphics and colorful wall carvings showing scenes from everyday life, offerings to gods, and ancient rituals.
 It felt like stepping back in time.

-Our final stop for the day was Memphis, the first capital of ancient Egypt, located just a short drive from Saqqara.
-Today, it’s an open-air museum filled with fascinating statues and ruins.
-The most impressive piece here is the massive fallen statue of Ramses II, lying on its back in a covered pavilion.
-You can really see the scale of how grand pharaohs wanted their images to be.
-There’s also a beautiful alabaster sphinx, smaller than the one at Giza but still incredibly detailed.
+Our last stop was Memphis, the first capital of ancient Egypt and only a short drive away.
+Today it’s basically an open‑air museum, scattered with statues and ruins.
+The star of the place is a huge fallen statue of Ramses II, lying on its back inside a pavilion.
+Seeing it up close gives you a sense of how massive these rulers wanted their images to be.
+There’s also an alabaster sphinx — smaller than the one at Giza, but beautifully carved and almost glowing in the light.

 💡 Travel Tip: Start early to beat the heat and the crowds.
 Comfortable walking shoes, sunblock, water, and a hat are a must for a full day exploring under the Egyptian sun.